 Senior Rate Library Card:

 Those 65 and older residing outside of the Library’s legal service area, but within the boundaries of Elmore County, Idaho, will receive a Senior Rate Library Card at no charge.
 Senior Rate borrower accounts are issued individually and cannot be extended to or used by others.

 A Parent/Guardian/Grandparent of minor children (17 and under) must be present before a borrower’s card can be issued, renewed, or replaced.

-- Lost or stolen Library Cards must be reported immediately.
-Replacement card sets will be issued at a cost of $1.00 plus tax per borrower account.
+Lost or stolen library cards must be reported immediately.
+Replacement cards will be issued at a cost of $1.00 plus tax per borrower account.